 Screening tests are not perfect and can have risks.
 It is important to learn about these risks before you choose to get screened.
 We will tell you about them when we meet with you.

-The low-dose CT scan is free if you have an Ontario health card or if you are a member of the Akwesasne First Nation and live in Quebec.
+The low-dose CT scan is free if you have an Ontario health card.